Moshes-Abraham/clasp-wiki/Clasp-0.5-Build-Instructions.md

 # OS X
 You'll need XCode and Homebrew for some of the extra packages that are needed to build everything.
 Otherwise things are much the same as on the Linux side -- hopefully.
 Adapt paths as necessary.

+## Install externals-clasp until the builtin Xcode can build clasp (Xcode could not as of Sep 6, 2017)
 ### Informing clang about the Xcode resource path
 #### These instructions worked most recently on Sep 6, 2017 (drmeister)
 #### !!!!
 Edit the paths to reflect your path to externals-clasp.